merondun/CytoSee/README.md

 ### Outputs

 The script does not produce any console output during processing because it renders the output into a RMarkdown `.html` report.
-After the script finishes successfully, all the results will be compiled into a [CytoSeen.html](examples/outdir/CytoSeen.html) report within the specified output directory.
+After the script finishes successfully, all the results will be compiled into a [CytoSeen.html](examples/outdir/CytoSeen.html) report within the specified output directory (open in browser).

 * `CytoSeen.html` Compiled report, open in any browser.